-- Lecture: One inside-of-class hour, and two outside-of-class hours - Lab: Three inside-of-class hours, and no outside-of-class hours.
+- Lecture: One inside-of-class hour, and two outside-of-class hours - Lab: Three inside-of-class hours, and no outside-of-class hours

-There is also a No Unit Value Lab, which is one hour a week in class (18 hours per semester), but is not a part of the units assigned to the class.
-This can only be added to classes that do not already have any other Lab units.
+There is also a No Unit Value Lab, which is one hour a week in-class (18 hours per semester), but is not a part of the units assigned to the class.
+Note: This can only be added to classes that do not already have any other Lab units.

-Cooperative Work Experience units are based upon the number academic hours a student does outside of the class working:
+Work Experience course units are based upon the number academic hours that a student does outside of the class working:

-- Paid Work Experience one unit requires 75 hours of work per semester - Unpaid Work Experience one unit requires 60 hours of work per semester f) Requisites
+- Paid Work Experience One unit requires 75 hours of work per semester - Unpaid Work Experience One unit requires 60 hours of work per semester f) Requisites